symfony/symfony-docs/components/dependency_injection/tags.rst

 ------------------------------------

 Sometimes you need additional information about each service that's tagged with your tag.
-For example, add an alias to our TransportChain
+For example, you might want to add an alias to each TransportChain.

 To begin with, change the ``TransportChain`` class::